Assured says Stockton bankruptcy plan unfair, favors Calpers

 “Stockton’s ‘Ask’ in relation to the Pension Bonds is fundamentally unfair, discriminatory relative to its other personnel costs and inconsistent with chapter 9’s strict requirements for plan confirmation,” it said.

-Creditors have until August 9 to challenge Stockton’s eligibility to get Chapter 9 protection.
+Calpers had no immediate comment on the Assured letter.
+Creditors have until Aug.
+9 to challenge Stockton’s eligibility to get Chapter 9 protection.